 The person should inform the Director.
 This should be done within this same working day of the allegation coming to light.
-If the concern is about the Director then inform the CEO.
+If the concern is about the Director the CEO must be informed.

-If it is considered that a child or adult is subject to life threatening concerns or risk of immediate harm, or needs emergency medical attention, then the emergency services must be contacted straightaway and the carers/parents of the child/adult told that immediate steps are being taken to get help.
+If it is considered that a child or adult is at risk of immediate harm, or needs emergency medical attention, the emergency services must be contacted immediately and the carers/parents of the child/adult told that immediate steps are being taken to get help.

-If the Director considers that the allegation is a safeguarding one requiring action then s/he will alert the CEO within 24 hours.
-If the CEO is on leave or not available then contact the Chair of the Board.
+If the Director considers that the allegation is a safeguarding concern requiring action then s/he will alert the CEO within 24 hours.
+If the CEO is not available the Chair of the Board will be alerted.